rbadrinath/FCP/README.md

 ## STRINGS
-* string\library.c : Read an array of strings and do some replacement.
+* string\_simple.c : Read an array of strings and do some replacement.
 * split\_sentence.c : Split a long sentence into words.

 ## DYNAMIC MEMORY